sail-sg/finetune-fair-diffusion/exp-2-debias-gender-token/README.md

 - Images are generated using the original stable diffusion v1-5, enhanced by our debiased prompt prefix EMA at `./exp-2-debias-gender-token/outputs/from-paper_finetune-prefix_09202102/checkpoint-9400_exported/prefix_embedding_EMA.pth`.
 - The test prompts can be found in the `test_prompts` section inside the `--prompts_path ./data/1-prompts/occupation.json` file.
 - If you want to test other prompts, you can set `--prompts_path` as `./data/1-prompts/LAION-aesthetics-V2-occupation-related.json`, `./data/1-prompts/occupation_w_style_and_context.json`, `./data/1-prompts/personal_descriptor.json`, or `./data/1-prompts/sports.json`.
 Remeber to change the `--save_dir` accordingly to avoid mixing generated images from different test sets.
+- In our evaluation of gender bias (2 classes), we set `--num_imgs_per_prompt 60`, generating 60 images for every prompt.
+However, this parameter can be modified to different values as needed.

 The code above will save the generated images into the directory specified by the `--save_dir` argument, organized according to the following structure:
 ```